“Corn Growth Stages: The Secret Behind a Perfect Harvest”

 Stage 6: Kernel Development (R3 to R6)

-- R3: Milk Stage: When the cob begins to form Kernels are filled with a milky fluid.
+- R3: Milk Stage: The kernels are filled with milky fluid when the cob forms.

 - R4: Dough Stage: Kernels solidify but are still soft.